dgatf/msrc/README.md

 #### Serial telemetry

-If the ESC have a serial port for telemetry output it can be decoded connecting the ESC to the available UART in the Pro Mini.
-Serial protocols implemented:
+Compatible ESC serial protocols:

 - Hobbywing Platinum V3: RPM
 - Hobbywing Platinum V4, Hobbywing Flyfun V5: RPM, temperature (Mosfet and BEC), voltage and current

-Optionally a PWM signal (PIN 10, 3.3V, 50% duty) can be generated from the RPM value in serial telemetry (pin 10)
+Optionally a PWM signal (PIN 10, 3.3V, 50% duty) can be generated from the RPM value in serial telemetry (pin 10 on ATMega328P/PB or pin 7 on ATMega2560)

 Connect ESC serial to Arduino RX/0